 The classic snake and rope story describes the predicament of the jiva (embodied soul) walking in the twilight with equal amounts of ignorance (darkness) and knowledge (light).
 When approaching the town well, the thirsty and weary traveler mistakes the coiled well rope for a snake and freezes in fear.
 A person not far from the well says, “relax my friend, it’s just a well rope.”
-That friend is Vedanta and this example depicts the concept of superimposition, where we superimpose one thing over another.
+That friend is Vedanta and this example depicts the concept of superimposition, where we, per ignorance, superimpose one thing over another.

-Through the practice of inquiry, the jnana yogi, comes to understand the nature of the jiva, the dharmic field, Isvara the creator, Maya a power within consciousness that gives rise to the creator and creation and the self which is the substratum of all.
-In time duality is seen for the mirage it is and non-dual, limitless, action-less, ordinary awareness is revealed as the essential nature of creation.
+Through the practice of inquiry, the jnana yogi, comes to understand the nature of the jiva, the dharmic field, Isvara the creator, Maya, a power within consciousness that gives rise to the creator and creation and the Self, which is the substratum of all.
+In time, duality is seen for the mirage it is and non-dual, limitless, action-less, ordinary awareness is revealed as our essential nature.

 The practice of self inquiry, transfers our identification from the jiva to the Self – limitless conscious existence.
 And with our continued practice of karma yoga and exploration of the values and qualifications, our knowledge of self transitions from indirect (enlightenment is something outside myself that I need to experience) to direct (I am the light).